INTERVIEW 2024.5.05

 Q, the next match will be a tough one with only 2 days of rest.

-A, we will prepare firmly.
-We always adapt to the situations we face, and no matter what the conditions are, we will only move forward by overcoming tough conditions in Monday's match.
-It's just a matter of selecting the 11 players who will start on the pitch and going into battle, no matter who is playing.
+A, we will prepare thoroughly.
+We always adapt to the situations we face, and no matter the circumstances, we will overcome the tough conditions in Monday’s match and keep moving forward.
+Whoever plays, we will simply select the 11 players to start on the pitch and go out to fight.

-A, a very good team, a dangerous team.
-I always respect my opponents and prepare, but I approach Sapporo in the same way.
-They have been improving in the last few games.
-Last week, they drew with Cerezo Osaka in an away game.
-(YODOKO SAKURA STADIUM) is a tough place to fight, so even a draw would be a good result for them.
-In the previous game, we had a 3-3 draw with Shonan Bellmare.
-It's a sign that they are getting better, and we will do our best to prepare so that we can give our maximum effort as well.
+A, they are a very good and dangerous team.
+I always prepare with respect for the opponent, and I am taking the same approach with Sapporo.
+They seem to have been improving their form over the last few matches.
+In the previous match, they drew an away game against Cerezo Osaka.
+(YODOKO SAKURA STADIUM) is a tough place to fight, so even a draw is a good result for them.
+Furthermore, in the match before that, they played a 3-3 game against Shonan Bellmare.
+This is proof that their form is rising, and we will also make the best preparations to bring out our maximum strength.

-A, it's beautiful, isn't it?
-I love these kinds of situations.
-I think it's one of the records that we can change.
-However, the media didn't tell us that we haven't won against Avispa Fukuoka in 24 years before the game (laughs).
-I only heard about the jinx after the game.
-This time, it's half of Fukuoka, so I want to break the record again.
+A, It’s beautiful.
+I love situations like that.
+I think it’s one of the records we can change ourselves.
+However, the media didn’t tell us before the match against Avispa Fukuoka that we hadn’t won in 24 years (laughs).
+I only heard about that jinx after the game.
+This time it’s half of that for Fukuoka, so I want to break the record again.

-A, There is also a part where the physical team makes judgments while looking at the numbers.
-This is true for GPS data, but we also measure data during the game.
-We try to make smart decisions by gathering as much information as possible, including the intensity and fatigue level.
-Today is the day after the Kyoto Sanga F.C. match, so it is important to recover.
-Also, there is preparation for the day before the match tomorrow, so it is important to complete the training there as well.
-We believe that the players selected for the match will play with pride on the pitch.
+A, this is also an area where the physical team makes decisions based on numerical data.
+This includes GPS data, which is measured even during matches.
+We try to gather as much information as possible, including the intensity level and fatigue, to make smart decisions.
+Today is the day after the match against Kyoto Sanga F.C., so recovery is very important.
+Also, since tomorrow is the day before the next match, completing the training is crucial.
+I believe the players selected for the match will play with pride in being able to step onto the pitch.

 A, that is one of the things we work on every day.
-As I always say, mentality is important in daily training.
-With that in mind, we make it clear how we should play.
-There are various puzzles, but it is important for the players to understand what they need to do.
-We believe that everyone is necessary in the season.
-Right now, as we face consecutive games, we understand that we need everyone's strength.
-However, our football can be further advanced.
-We believe that we can make the players grow even more through daily efforts.
-With that, we should be able to solve the puzzle.
+As I always say, the mentality during daily training is important.
+With that as a foundation, we clearly define how we need to play.
+There are various puzzles to solve, but it is crucial that the players understand what they need to do as they work on it.
+As we go through the season, we believe every member is necessary.
+I think you can understand that in these consecutive matches, we truly need the strength of everyone.
+However, our football can still progress further.
+I believe that through daily efforts, we can help the players grow even more.
+With that, the puzzle should be solvable.

 [Player Interview]